perrutquist/Structured.jl/README.md

 This example is based on the "Chain of thought" example at https://platform.openai.com/docs/guides/structured-outputs/examples

-(Note: It is not possible to run this example without an API key for OpenAI.)
+(Note: It is not possible to run this example without an API key from OpenAI.)

 ```julia
 using Structured: system, user, assistant, response_format, get_choices